Optimistic Event Driven Simulation / Mixed Mode Simulation

 Optimistic Event Driven Simulation

-Imagine we have a simulation of a complex network.
-We’d like to use severl CPU cores for the simulation, in parallel, but our nodes are too close together to effectively partition.
+We’d like to use several CPU cores for the simulation, in parallel, but our nodes are too close together or too mobile to geographically partition.
 If we have a mechanism to rewind events, we can still run successive events in parallel and just rewind if an anachronism occurs.

 We go ahead and optimistically process events from the queue as processors become available.
 Each node has its own state, and we keep a backlog of old states and events.
-If an event causes a new event to be scheduled before an event which has already been processed, we can use this information to rewind the node to before the new event and replay.
+If an event causes a new event to be scheduled before an event which has already been processed, we can use this information to rewind the nodes’ state to before the new event and replay.
 The backlog of states and events can be trimmed as the oldest clock passes.

 Mixed Mode Simulation